Finding a Top Financial Advisor Firm in Arden Hills, Minnesota

 Financial Dimensions Group

-Topping our list is fee-based firm Financial Dimensions Group, Inc. (FDG).
-This firm's client base consists of non-high-net-worth individuals and high-net-worth individuals, pension and profit sharing plans, charitable organizations, corporations and other business entities.
-Each client must meet a minimum account size requirement.
-FDG’s minimum requirements typically range from $5,000 to $100,000, depending on the program or portfolio.
+Topping our list is fee-based firm Financial Dimensions Group (FDG).
+This firm's client base consists of non-high-net-worth individuals and high-net-worth individuals, retirement plans, charitable organizations and businesses.
+Each client must meet a minimum account size, with requirements typically ranging from $5,500 to $50,000, depending on the program or portfolio model.

 In providing advisory services, this firm mainly charges asset-based fees, hourly fees and fixed fees, but some advisors can also earn commissions or additional compensation from investment or insurance products.
 This can create a potential conflict of interest, but the firm's fiduciary duty requires it to act in clients' best interests at all times.